 29B6 Konteyner Over The Horizon Radar (OTHR)

 The Container radar [Konteyner RLS] is an over-the-horizon unit built to detect all types of aerodynamic targets.
+The radar "Container" allows detecting air targets in the sector of 240 degrees and at a distance of more than 2.5 thousand km.
 The over-the-horizon station will be monitoring the airspace and detection of all types of aerodynamic targets, including planes, helicopters, drones and cruise missiles.
 The Container antenna field is a huge blanket of 144 masts as high as a 10-story building.
 This new radar station of the Russian Aerospace Defense Forces is capable of detecting air targets at a distance of 3000 km and is one of the means of intelligence and warning of air-space attack by the enemy.
 The signal bounces off the ionosphere like from a mirror, to see everything that is going on beyond the horizon.

 In the future, one such radar ZGO will "see" all aerodynamic targets, including small-size aircraft at a distance of up to 3,000 km, with an azimuth of 240 degrees.
 The radar apparently uses new mathematical models that allow to determine the type of target in real time, without needing to calculate the entire flight trajectory.
 The deployed Container radar radio-technical unit includes a command post, a transmission and reception antenna and a communications and data-management unit.
 Russia is planning to deploy a network of Container-type radars to provide early detection of airborne threats over its entire territory and beyond its borders.
 Specific dates, the number of radar stations, their location and other details have not been disclosed.

 Sergei Saprykin is the general designer of the NPK NIIDAR long-range radio communications research and production center, which is part of the RTI high-technology industrial concern.